srizmi/AivenCloud/README.md

 ```

 ### ConsumerApp
 The ConsumerApp subscribes to the topic the ProducerApp is sending messages to.
-The received message is deserialized into a Java object.
+The received JSON message is deserialized into a Java object.
 The ConsumerApp checks to see if the email associated with the request is already registered in the system and if not, persists the request to Postgresql running on the Aiven Cloud.

 The SQL statements that interact with the Posgresql database are externalized and stored in the resources/sql folder.